opera-adt/dist-s1/README.md

 ### GPU Installation

 We have tried to make the environment as open, flexible, and transparent as possible.
+However, GPU compatibility requires us to fix the CUDA version.
-In particular, we are using the `conda-forge` distribution of the libraries, including relevant python packages for CUDA compatibility.
+We are abke to use the `conda-forge` distribution of the libraries, including relevant CUDA libraries.
-We have provided an `environment_gpu.yml` which adds a minimum version for the `cudatoolkit` to ensure on our GPU systems that GPU is accessible.
+We have provided an `environment_gpu.yml` which fixes the `cudatoolkit` version to ensure on our GPU systems that GPU is accessible.
 This will *not* be installable on non-Linux systems.
 The library `cudatoolkit` is the `conda-forge` distribution of NVIDIA's cuda tool kit (see [here](https://anaconda.org/conda-forge/cudatoolkit)).